HarshB2711/PowerBi---Fitness-Analytics-/README.md

 ## 📷 Dashboard Preview

-### Home Page Only (For Complete Dashboard ,please open "Fitness Analytics Board.pdf" file from this Repository)
+### Home Page Only
+*For a view of the complete dashboard, including the Member Profile page, please refer to the PDF file: "Fitness Analytics Board."*
 <img width="1197" height="653" alt="image" src="https://github.com/user-attachments/assets/fb0ccb6f-e549-47a3-b884-66ec343f9007" />